-- Input mode (b15) - When b15 = 0: The operation is interrupted when the stop command is given (from the PGU or the PC) during operation, then the operation for the remaining distance is restarted when the restart command is given.
-The Jog drive begins again when the stop command is turned off from turning on when the Jog command has been turned on. - However, if any BFM (except #25) is rewritten while operation is interrupted by the stop command, the operation for the remaining distance will not be performed.
-Write the BFMs by pulse operation (except the BFM #25). - When b15 = 1: The operation for the remaining distance is not performed, but the next positioning is performed.
+- 9) STOP input mode (b15) - When b15 = 0: The operation is interrupted when the stop command is given (from the PGU or the PC) during operation, then the operation for the remaining distance is restarted when the restart command is given.
+The Jog drive begins again when the stop command is turned off from turning on when the Jog command has been turned on. - \ However, if any BFMs (except #25) is rewritten while operation is interrupted by the stop command, the operation for the remaining distance will not be performed.
+Write the BFMs (except #25) by pulse operation.
+When the STOP input mode takes up the remainder of the drive operation, please set the maximum speed and operating speed as the same value. - When b15 = 1: The operation for the remaining distance is not performed, but the next positioning is performed.

 The Jog drive begins again when the stop command is turned off from turning on when the Jog command has been turned on.

-b15 b14 b13 b12 b11 b10 b9 b8 b7 b6 b5 b4 b3 b2 b1 b0 Stop input mode Stop input polarity Count start point Polarity of the DOG input 0 Home position return direction Rotation direction Pulse format 0 0 Multi- plicat of pos data ion 0 0 Unit syst
+b15 b14 b13 b12 b11 b10 b9 b8 b7 b6 b5 b4 b3 b2 b1 b0 Stop input mode Stop input polarity Count start point Polarity of the DOG input 0 Home position return direction Rotation direction Pulse format 0 0 Multiplic of position data ation on 0 0 Unit syste em

-Write hexadecimal H \Box \Box \Box \Box in BFM #3 in accordance with the 0 and 1 status of each bit.
+Write hexadecimal H $\square \square \square$ in BFM # 3 in accordance with the 0 and 1 status of each bit.
 Set b2, b3, b6, b7 and b11 to 0.